Skip to main content

 Resources for studying: Information on how to cope with psychological issues which may be affecting your studies.

-Motivation to study: Strategies to improve motivation.
+Motivation to study: Strategies to increase and maintain your motivation to study.

 Procrastination: Strategies for overcoming procrastination when you're studying.

-Perfectionism: While it can sometimes be a good thing, perfectionism can also prevent you from performing effectively at University.
+Perfectionism: While it can sometimes be a good thing, perfectionism can also prevent you from performing effectively at the University.

 Self-esteem exercise: Self-esteem helps people feel they can develop their own skills and contribute to their community.